 When To See A Therapist

 Mental health challenges do not look the same for each person.
 Even within the same diagnosis, each person can experience symptoms on different levels.
 This means there is no way of knowing the exact right time to see a therapist.
 The timing for you may be different than the timing for someone else who is dealing with a similar issue.

-However, you can know it's a good time to seek help when you find that you are struggling with your mental health in your daily life.
+However, you can know it's a good time to search for help when you find that you are struggling with your mental health in your daily life.
 This could be that you are losing sleep because of anxiety, you struggle to go to work because of depression or substance use, or you are experiencing symptoms of a more serious and complex mental health disorder such as hearing voices or seeing things that aren't there.

 Your symptoms and experience don't have to reach a certain level for you to qualify to get help from a therapist.
 Many people think that their problems aren’t serious enough, so they continue to deal with them on their own instead of seeking help.
 This isn't how it should be.
 If you are struggling with your mental health, then it's time to find a therapist and get the help that you need.
 Mental health challenges are very treatable, and some people can see results in only a few sessions.